offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  2. RNA sequencing is an inherently a biased / noisy process, meaning that certain RNA transcript counts elevating or lowering could be bad data.
  3. RNA transcript counts can fluctuate due to normal cell operations (e.g. genes regulated by circadian clock), meaning that certain RNA transcript counts elevating or lowering doesn't necessarily mean that they're relevant.
 This especially becomes a problem in state-based gene expression matrices where variables can't be as tightly controlled (e.g. in the blood cancer example above,the samples include people at different stages of cancer, could have been taken at different times of day, etc..).

 Prior to clustering, RNA sequencing outputs typically have to go through several rounds of processing (cleanup / normalization) to limit the impact of the last two points above.
-For example, to limit the impact of small fluctuations caused by either noisy data or normal cell operations, biologists often take the logarithm of the data.
-Doing so removes normal sized fluctuations but keeps drastic ones, which is often the ones biologists are interested in.
+For example, biologists often take the logarithm of the a count rather than the count itself.

 ```{svgbob}
    "no log"             "log"